Thriller film: Sub-genres

 The thriller film genre includes the following sub-genres:

 Action thriller

 Action thriller is a blend of both action and thriller film in which the protagonist confronts dangerous adversaries, obstacles, or situations which he/she must conquer, normally in an action setting.
 Action thrillers usually feature a race against the clock, weapons and explosions, frequent violence, and a clear antagonist.
-Examples include, Phantom Raiders, Nick Carter Master Detective, Dirty Harry, Taken, The Fugitive, Snakes on a Plane, Speed, The Dark Knight, The Hurt Locker, The Terminator, Battle Royale, the Die Hard series, and the Bourne series.
+Examples include, Face/Off, Hard Boiled, Dirty Harry, Taken, The Fugitive, Snakes on a Plane, Speed, The Dark Knight, The Hurt Locker, The Terminator, The Equalizer, the Die Hard series, and the Bourne series.

+Action-comedy thriller

+Action-packed comedy thrillers skillfully combine well-choreographed fight or chase scenes, high-stakes drama, and moments of laughter.
+There is something for every thrill-seeker here, whether they prefer undercover action, thrilling automobile chases, or multinational espionage.
+Such films include Bullet Train, One Battle After Another, Lethal Weapon, Midnight Run, Knight and Day, Novocoaine, Grosse Pointe Blank.

 Comedy thriller

 Comedy thriller is a genre that combines elements of humor with suspense.
-Such films include Silver Streak, Dr. Strangelove, Charade, Hera Pheri, Malamaal Weekly, Kiss Kiss Bang Bang, In Bruges, Mr. and Mrs. Smith, Grosse Point Blank, The Thin Man, The Big Fix, Pocket Listing (film), The Lady Vanishes, and Game Night.
+Such films include Silver Streak, Dr. Strangelove, Charade, Hera Pheri, Malamaal Weekly, Kiss Kiss Bang Bang, In Bruges, Mr. & Mrs. Smith, The Thin Man, The Big Fix, Pocket Listing, The Lady Vanishes, and Game Night.